This post is primarily aimed at a military audience, but it clearly applies to anybody who hires a moving company to help you move.

 Here’s what we do when HHGs arrive:

-- If you have more than one bathroom, be clear about which one is available for their use (unless they can use any – it is up to you)
+- If you have more than one bathroom, be clear about which one is available for their use (with toilet paper, soap, paper towels, and trashcan ready), unless all are available.

 There is no wrong way

 We didn’t eat together if you’re curious.
-The guys were content on the shady porch, and I liked having a private meal in the bedroom.
+The guys were content on the big shaded porch, and I liked having a private meal in the bedroom.
 Mister and I used their one-hour lunch break to empty as many boxes as we could.
+We watched the clock, but only so we could be out of the unpackers’ way when they clocked back in.

 By 6pm, the last furniture legs were being applied.
-I already had the kitchen unpacked (but not organized, that took another day), and the master bedroom closet mostly unpacked.
+I already had the kitchen unpacked (but not organized – that took another day), and the master bedroom closet was mostly unpacked.
 Husband had the office and TV room set up.
-We still had boxes in other rooms, but our practical day-to-day goods were ready.
+We still had boxes in other rooms, but our practical day-to-day goods were ready by bedtime.

 being a good human in general